• Skip to primary navigation

 • Facebook

 This Raisin & Pine Nut Pulao {Instant Pot} is my Pakistani take on an authentic Middle Eastern recipe.
-Saffron rice with golden raisins and pine nuts is a very popular part of Middle Eastern Fare.
-Similarly, Pulao features prominently in Pakistani cuisine and a fusion recipe of this beautiful edible mosaic seemed absolutely necessary!
+Saffron rice with golden raisins and pine nuts is famous in Middle Eastern Fare.
+Similarly, Pulao is prominently featured in Pakistani cuisine, and a fusion recipe of this beautiful edible mosaic seemed necessary!
+Add it to your Thanksgiving table alongside tandoori turkey for a South Asian-inspired meal.

 raisin and pine nut pulao